FDWraith/Racket-Docs/Design/Semantics.md

 in `define-docs` are verified using rackunit.
 Each example has the form `x => y`, where `x` and `y` are values.
 When verified, `(check-equal? x y)` is run.

+The interactions are completely the same as Racket.